Ndriçim Shtubina: 2013–14 season

 Shtubina started his seventh season as a Vllaznia player by playing full-90 minutes in a 0–1 home loss to Flamurtari in the team's first league match of 2013–14 season.
 On 18 September, he opened his scoring account by netting the opener of a 2–0 win against Tirana in the Albanian derby.
 He scored his second league goal in the matchday 8 against Kastrioti on 20 October, leading the team into a 2–1 home success.
 A week later, he scored the winner against the newly promoted side Partizani for another three important points.

-Shtubina started 2014 by scoring a last-minute equalizer against Teuta, earning his side a point at home.
+Shtubina started 2014 by scoring a last-minute winner against Teuta, earning his side a point at home.
 He continued with his solid appearances by netting the second of a 2–0 away win against Laçi on 23 March; the goal came after a solo run.
 Seven days later, he scored the lone goal of the 1–0 home win against Skënderbeu, which was his sixth of the season, equaling his personal best set in 2010–11 season.
 A minute after scoring, he received a yellow card meaning that he would miss the next league match against Lushnja.
 Shtubina returned in action on 19 April and set his mark by scoring the third goal of the 4–2 away win over Kastrioti, setting a new personal best.
 It was the third match in a row that he score a goal.
 Shtubina ended the season with 7 goals and 30 appearances throughout the season, with Vllaznia managing to stay in Kategoria Superiore for another season.